 1. Set up and configure the loader for your database

-2. Create a Query
+2. Configure a Push

 - Name: an optional field where you can enter your own name for this query